All about birds

 (Attribution: K. Sasahara, M. Cody, D. Cohen, C. Taylor / wiki cc by 2.5)

 Birds have a unique vocal organ, called a syrinx (SEAR-inks), located just where the trachea branches into each of the lungs.
 Half of the syrinx sits at the top of each bronchus and is capable of producing sound waves as passing air vibrates it.
 Each side can make its own sounds.
-Depending on the species, some produce rising notes with one side while simultaneously singing falling notes from the other side.
+Depending on the species, some produce rising notes from one side while simultaneously singing falling notes from the other side.
 Some species alternate sides, a note from one side, then a note from the other, back and forth.
 In still another variation, there are birds that produce all their high notes from one side and all the low ones from the other.

 Singing is triggered by the approach of warmer weather and longer days.
-A series of hormonal reactions in the brain tells (mostly) males that it’s time to burst into song and to show off the best they’ve got.
+A series of hormonal reactions in the brain tells (mostly) males that it’s time to burst into song and show off the best they’ve got.
 They commonly do it in the early morning and late afternoon, from a perch at the top of a tree so their songs will carry far and wide.
 By the time nesting season is over, the songs will have stopped.

 They learn to sing in the same way human infants do–they mimic their parents.
 If a Northern Cardinal, say, grew up listening only to chickadee daddys, it would sing little chickadee songs!
 Baby birds refine their songs during their first year.